We're delighted to hear that you're interested in giving a new, loving home to one of our cats or kittens!

 Step 4: Taking home your new family member

-Once you've chosen your kitty, you can collect it after 24 hours, and take it home!
-It's an expensive business getting a cat ready for adoption as we neuter, vaccinate (against cat flu, Enteritis, leukaemia etc.), microchip, worm, de-flea and vet check every cat that we re-home.
+Once you've chosen your kitty, you can collect him/her after 24 hours, and take him/her home!
+We neuter, vaccinate (against cat flu, Enteritis, leukaemia etc.), microchip, worm, de-flea and vet check every cat that we re-home.
 Every cat or kitten adopted also comes with 4 weeks' free pet insurance.

 Step 5: Adoption Fee